pgEdge/pgedge/cli/help/cluster-json-template.md

 ## DESCRIPTION
     Create a JSON configuration file template that can be modified to fully define a remote cluster.

-Example: cluster define-remote demo lcdb 3 lcusr lcpasswd 16 5432
+Example: cluster define-remote demo db 3 lcusr lcpasswd 16 5432

 ## POSITIONAL ARGUMENTS
     CLUSTER_NAME